Chapter 24. General Chemistry Experiment

 ○ Step 3: Mg2+ forms a complex with Eriochrome Black T indicator, changing color from blue to violet

-○ The molar amount of Ni2+ in the initial solution is the difference between the molar amount of EDTA added in Step 1 and the molar amount of EDTA measured in Step 2
+○ The moles of Ni2+ in the initial solution are given by the moles of EDTA added in Step 1 minus the moles of EDTA measured in Step 2 (i.e., Step 1 − Step 2).

 ○ Example 2: DNP Method (2,4-dinitrophenyl hydrazine colorimetric method)